Tigrou59/Scality/S3-Server/k8s/README.md

   NAME            DATA   AGE
 - config-map-s3   3      1d

-**A Persistent Volumes for storage local or on any other types of storage suported by kubernetes (Volume Plugin)**
+**Persistent Volumes for storage local or on any other types of storage suported by kubernetes (Volume Plugin)**

   `kubectl apply -f pv-s3server.yml`